 The United States has the most advanced reactor innovators in the world.
 New designs are being developed from microreactors (a few megawatt electric) to large gigawatt-class machines with all sizes in between.
-This webinar will provide an overview of advanced reactors, the ongoing projects, their potential uses, and fuel cycle prospects.
+This webinar provides an overview of advanced reactors, the ongoing projects, their potential uses, and fuel cycle prospects.
 Read more...

 April 1, 2021

 Digital Modernization Strategies Lunch and Learn

 The American Nuclear Society’s Human Factors and Instrumentation and Control division present a lunchtime webinar on digital modernization strategies and plans throughout the US nuclear fleet.
 Read more...

 March 31, 2021

 The Role of Nuclear Power in Illinois

 The ANS University of Illinois at Urbana-Champaign Student Section and ANS Chicago Local Section explore nuclear power in Illinois.
 An expert panel discusses the economic impact of nuclear power plants, how nuclear helps address climate change, efforts to keep plants open in Illinois, and the nuclear legacy in the state.
 Read more...

 March 26, 2021